Cartmel Antiques Fair

 A Roman soldier will be at the railway with arms and armour to help those interested learn about Roman history.
 You can make your own torque bracelets and Roman dog tags, and children can dress up for photo opportunities.
 There are also guided walks to the Roman Bathhouse by Eskdale Ranger Chris Berry.

 This event is being run by the Ravenglass & Eskdale Railway.
-You can find their site here.

 Touch a Truck Show